Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

-Q: Can you confirm a statement by Churchill biographer William Manchester that Churchill’s key informant on German rearmament in the 1930s, Ralph Wigram, committed suicide?
+Q: Can you confirm a statement by Churchill biographer William Manchester?
+He writes that Churchill’s key informant on Germany, Ralph Wigram, committed suicide.
 I can find no evidence, except for conjecture. — M.F., Dallas

-A: Ever since the producers of “The Wilderness Years” television documentary (1982) took liberties by suggesting that Wigram was a suicide, it has been broadly accepted as fact.
-Indeed recently another myth was layered on to this one: that Wigram’s parents didn’t attend his funeral in Sussex because suicide was proscribed by the Church.
+A: The producers of “The Wilderness Years” television documentary (1982) took liberties by suggesting that Wigram was a suicide.
+Ever since it has been broadly accepted as fact.
+Indeed recently another myth was layered on to this one.
+Allegedly, Wigram’s parents didn’t attend his funeral in Sussex because suicide was proscribed by the Church.

 Hugh Axton, a Wigram researcher in England, put that canard to rest in 2014: “On the morning of his funeral Wigram’s parents were attending a memorial service for him at Landkey Parish Church near Barnstaple, Devon.
-Ralph was brought up in the area and many family friends attended who could not have journeyed to Sussex and returned home at short notice in winter.”
+Ralph was brought up in the area.
+Many family friends attended who could not have journeyed to Sussex on short notice in winter.”

-William Manchester was a peerless stylist but had an unfortunate tendency to emphasize about the seamy or judgmental.
-(There is nothing to suggest that Churchill was, as he says in his biography, “less than generous” toward Wigram, in fact quite the opposite).
+William Manchester was a peerless stylist but had an unfortunate tendency to emphasize the seamy or judgmental.
+(There is nothing to suggest that Churchill was, as Manchester wrote, “less than generous” toward Wigram, in fact quite the opposite).
 And his footnotes are often, as in this case, a mare’s nest.

 On Wigram in The Last Lion, vol. 2, Alone 1932-1940 (UK title The Caged Lion) Manchester (193) quotes the biographer Henry Pelling: “depression overtook him and he committed suicide.”
 But Manchester’s footnote leads not to Pelling’s Churchill (1974) but to Robert Vansittart’s The Mist Procession, Churchill’s The Gathering Storm, and Gilbert’s The Wilderness Years—none of which contain any reference to suicide.